aniket-gupta-88/Kafka_Fabric_Network/README.md

 # The branch is for Graph3 with the following parameters in the project :-

 ### Configurations done
-Number of orderer = 3.
+Number of orderers = 3.

 Number of peers = 5.